-The Garmin Forerunner 245 and vivoactive 3 are two of Garmin’s bestselling fitness smartwatches.
-Both of them have pretty high reviews and offer a lot of features, so it can be difficult to decide which one to buy between the two of them.
+Garmin’s Forerunner 245 and vivoactive 3 are two of their bestselling fitness smartwatches.
+Both models have received excellent reviews, and each offer a bevy of features.
+So it can be difficult to decide which one best meets your needs.

-Both of these watches have round faces, which is the more modern look these days, and their display type, size, and resolution are identical.
-They both have strap bands that are made of silicone and can fit the same size wrists, and they are close in how much they weigh.
+Both of these watches have round faces, which is the more popular look these days.
+Their display type, size, and resolution are identical.
+They both have silicone bands and can fit a wide range of wrists.
+They are close in how much they weigh.

-Another difference that could be substantial for the runner that likes to track and review all their fitness data is in the memory storage.
-Forerunner 245 can store 200 hours of activity while the vivoactive 3 can track 7 timed activities, but 14 days of activity tracking.
-200 hours is just over 8 days, so being able to track more days of activity might be important for some.
+Another difference that could be substantial for the data-heads out there is memory storage.
+Forerunner 245 can store 200 hours of activity.
+The vivoactive 3 can track 7 timed activities, but 14 days of activity tracking.
+200 hours is just over 8 days.
+In other words, the Forerunner 245 is better designed to track discrete workouts; the vivoactive 3 is designed with constant activity tracking in mind.

-Finally, as far as physical display and options, the vivoactive 3 is more modern with a touchscreen display.
-The Forerunner 245 does not have touchscreen.
-Having some features accessed via a touchscreen can make using the watch a bit easier.
-Although they both have push buttons, so the vivoactive 3 uses those too for some features.
+Finally, as far as physical display and options, the vivoactive 3 is more modern, with a touchscreen display.
+The Forerunner 245 lacks this feature.
+Having some features accessed via a touchscreen can make using the vivoactive 3 a bit easier.
+Both do also include push-buttons.

 When it comes to using these watches to monitoring your activities, they both are actually really good watches for this and comparable to each other.
 They both have the things you would expect, such as the step counter, calories burned, distance and intensity tracking, and even stress tracking.